YALE CEO SUMMIT SALUTES ED BASTIAN, DELTA CEO AND BERNARD ARNAULD, LVMH CHAIRMAN

 Mr. Levie greeted the following Yale CEO Summit participants:

-Chrystia Freeland, Former Deputy Prime Minister and Former Minister of Finance of Canada
+Chrystia Freeland, Former Deputy Prime Minister of Canada, Minister of Finance Minister of Foreign Affairs, Minister of International Trade

 Penny Pritzker, Chair of Pritzker Realty Group, PSP Partners, Director, Microsoft, Former US Secretary of Commerce